tlswg/tls13-spec/draft-ietf-tls-tls13.md

 then erase the \[early_]exporter_master_secret, followed by each inner values as soon as it is known that it will not be needed again.

+### Cross-Protocol Private Key Reuse

+Use of the same private key for different versions of TLS exposes that key to attacks in all versions of the protocol, as demonstrated by the {{DROWN}} attack.
+Previous versions of TLS were further susceptible to cross-protocol attacks between different ciphersuites {{WAGNER}}.
+This version of TLS takes steps to thwart cross-protocol attacks between different ciphersuites, and between different protocol versions sharing the same private key (see {{certificate-verify}}) for the same purpose.

+While it is not feasible to associate certificates to a particular protocol version, to achieve a full isolation between protocols, it is possible to reduce the risks arising from the TLS 1.2 RSA (key transport) ciphersuites.
+These ciphersuites, are the most vulnerable to variants of the Bleichenbacher attack and have been taken advantage over the years for successful server impersonation attacks.
+With that in mind, a TLS 1.3 server supporting older protocol versions, is RECOMMENDED to either

+- Disable support for RSA-encryption-only ciphersuites under TLS 1.2 or earlier.
+- Use a designated key for RSA-encryption ciphersuites, with a certificate containing key usage flags for keyEncipherment only (see Key Usage of {{RFC5280}}).

+Furthermore, to eliminate risks against future attacks to other types of keys, all key types which are to be used under TLS 1.3 (RSA, ECDSA, EdDSA), are RECOMMENDED to contain the digitalSignature flag, and only that, in their corresponding certificate.

 ### Post-Compromise Security